 We desperately needed a single and had decided to run it even if the ball went to the ‘keeper.
-What a miss that was, Azhar had all three stumps in front of him and all he had to do was ensure he made a simple underarm flick.
+What a mess that was, Azhar had all three stumps in front of him and all he had to do was ensure he made a simple underarm flick.
 He missed it.
 Off-spinner Tauseef Ahmad got home.

 Only the matter of the last ball remained.
 Throughout the over, the Indians had crowded around Chetan to ‘advise him to keep calm.
 As I take a deep survey of the outfield and sized up where the men were standing on the line on the one side, | had a hunch that Chetan Sharma would try to bowl the ball at a yorker length, what else could the poor lad try?

 I had decided that I would step up just a shade to convert the length if the ball was dipping into the block hole.
 I had an easy job.
 I got a juicy full toss, it was to work to whack it between mid-wickets and long-on.

 We had made it.
 At no time was I nervous.
 Whatever the target, I knew you can always attempt to make eight ‘an over, in the end, Many Indian batsmen had been bowled by full tosses, that is because Imran Khan and Wasim Akram are quicker bowlers.
 The Indians could not do the same.
 I also knew that I could take Madan Lal on in the slog overs ‘and get more than a few runs in anyone over.
 He has got a bit slow and the charge really began in that over from Madan Lal in which we got about 15.”